cswclui/katacoda-scenarios-1/msdb-003/step03.md

 ```

+Querying the MongoDB database using the command line tool reveals that data that we written to `POST` `/orders` when we seeded the database as the beginning of this scenario is indeed in the `read` data source too.

 **Step 15:**  Leave the command line tool:

 `exit`{{execute}}

-As you can see, all `order` data has been store in both the `write` data store and the `read` data store.
-The system is in sync.
+As you can see, all `order` data has been stored in both the `write` data store and the `read` data store.
+The microservice is in sync.

 ## Summary:

-The essential principle driving the CQRS pattern is that `write` data and `read` data are divided into two data stores and that queries use the `read` data store and commands use the `write` data store.
+The essential principle driving the CQRS pattern is that `write` data and `read` data are divided into two data stores and that queries use the `read` data store to retrieve data and commands use the `write` data store to store data.
 This demonstration microservice illustrates the principle.
 But, there is a problem.

 Sending data to the `write` and `read` data sources from the request handler in the web-server satisfies the spirit of CQRS, but it's not a very good way to implement the pattern.
 Putting logic that segregates write `write`/`read` in the webserver code not only is a violation of the concept of [separation of concerns](https://en.wikipedia.org/wiki/Separation_of_concerns) but also makes the code hard to refactor.